Model¶

 svg_asset_path |

-Path to board SVG image file for rendering
+Path to board SVG image file (legacy, optional)

 TYPE: